JamesRickards-Canada/BQFRepCheck/README.md

 Ensuring the correctness of the tables and correcting the minor errors was critical for the proofs in the paper "Primes represented by shifted quadratic forms: on primitivity and congruence classes", by Fuchs, Hsu, Rickards, Schindler, and Stange.

+### Citation
+Check the "Cite this repository" on the side bar (under "About") for a sample BibLaTeX entry.

 ## Installation Instructions

 ### Downloading the code